 What we do

-Fulfilling Lives Lambeth, Southwark and Lewisham has three main areas of work.
+Fulfilling Lives Lambeth, Southwark and Lewisham is part of a national programme focusing on MD.

-We are delighted that Charlotte and Christina have been successfully appointed as volunteer ambassadors for our programme.
-They are members of the National Expert Citizens’ Group, the national board of the 12 Fulfilling Lives regions, providing vital insight into multiple disadvantage.
+National Expert Citizens’ Group is a national board of the 12 Fulfilling Lives regions, providing vital insight into multiple disadvantage.
 The ultimate aim of the group is to improve the lives of service users facing multiple disadvantage, and to influence systems change with services across homelessness, substance use, mental health, and offending.
 This should be achieved through effective co-production with the service user at its heart.